mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

 * To make sorting efficient, Elasticsearch loads all the values for the field that you want to sort on into memory.
 This is referred to as fielddata.
 * Elasticsearch doesn’t just load the values for the documents that matched a particular query.
 It loads the values from every document in your index, regardless of the document type.
 * query-then-fetch process (Two phase process is being used by ES for searching), It internally uses priority-queue, And try not-to-use deep paging unless spider needs to be supported
 *

+# Analyzer
+* We can create, or compose existing analyzer
+* Can test independently with sample text
+* The analyzer is not much use unless we tell Elasticsearch where to use it.
+* Analyzer = char_filter + tokenizer + filter + analyzer

+# Settings
+* action.auto_create_index: false
+* number_of_shards, number_of_replicas - Two most important
+* By default, the stopwords filter is disabled.
+  * GET /spanish_docs/_analyze?analyzer=es_std
+* "date_detection": false -- inside mappings
+* dynamic_date_formats
+* dynamic_templates
+* The _default_ mapping is a good place to specify index-wide dynamic templates.
+*

+# REINDEXING
+* Reindex using latest mapping using sroll and scan
+* GET /old_index/_search?search_type=scan&scroll=1m
+* Break a big reindex down into smaller jobs by filtering on a date or timestamp field:
+* During reindexing, we should also filtering on a date field to match only documents that have been added since the last reindex process started.
+They are not available using scroll and scan, since they use snapshot view
+* Index Aliases and Zero Downtime - Using alias to hide the reindex process
+* Alias use cases
+  * Switch transparently between one index and another on a running cluster
+  * Group multiple indices (for example, last_three_months)
+  * Create “views” on a subset of the documents in an index
+* Prefer to use index name with version number and hide the version of the index using alias
+*

 # Weird Problems